Henrietta Howard’s Garden at Marble Hill

 Q: How do you know the plan is accurate?

-The first phase of excavation took place in March 2017, when the archaeologists discovered the Ninepin Alley in the exact spot where it is shown on the plan.
-The playing area at Marble Hill was about 3 metres by 15 metres, and on the survey you can even see the individual nine pins laid out in a square.
+During excavations in March and August 2017, archaeologists discovered evidence for the Ninepin Alley in the exact spot where it is shown on the plan.
+On the plan the playing area shown is about 3 metres by 15 metres, and on the survey you can even see the individual nine pins laid out in a square.
 Although no trace of the alley remains above ground, the excavators found what we think is the surface of the playing area.
 It had been repaired several times, showing it was well used.

 Q: Do we know who designed the garden at Marble Hill?

-A: In 1724 Henrietta Howard, the poet Alexander Pope and Charles Bridgeman, later gardener to George II, met on site to discuss the design and layout of the garden.
+Alexander Pope, however, seems to have been one of the most influential, with many references to his involvement in the design in accounts, correspondence and poems.
+In 1724 Henrietta Howard, Pope and Charles Bridgeman, later gardener to George II, met on site to discuss the design and layout of the garden.
 Pope, a close friend of Henrietta, was laying out his own garden in Twickenham at the time.
 A plan for the Marble Hill garden (also in the Norfolk Record Office) is almost certainly his.
 Although some elements of his design were carried through to the final layout, including an oval lawn on the terrace nearest the house, the final design was different, and was probably a combination of Pope’s and Bridgeman’s ideas.
 Bridgeman is also recorded as providing a plan for the garden, but this either has not survived or has yet to be discovered.

 Q: Why is the garden so important?